 “On Bullshit” serves as the most salient tool for making sense of our politics that the so-called ‘analytic’ tradition of philosophy has to offer.
 Unfortunately, although the essay makes one insightful point, on the whole it is not an especially good piece of philosophy.
 I do not think people need to read it.

 So, to spare you, this article is a critical summary.
 It is something of a book review.
 I will explain the important points while also discussing its shortcomings.
-That way you don’t have to read the book.

 Let’s begin at the beginning.
 After some highly dubious but ultimately irrelevant claims, Frankfurt provides a thesis statement: